 Commercial use of public trails may be permitted on some municipal, State Parks, National Forest, and National Park lands.
-All commercial use of public land requires permitting.
+All commercial use of public land requires permitting from the managing government/agency.

 Permitted use: Commercial operators are responsible for understanding public land ownership and obtaining permits from each agency.
 Operators agree to follow group size regulations and avoid crowding on trails.